hashicorp/vagrant/README.md

 ## Contributing to Vagrant

-To hack on hobo, you'll need [bundler](http://github.com/carlhuda/bundler) which can be installed with a simple `sudo gem install bundler`.
+To hack on vagrant, you'll need [bundler](http://github.com/carlhuda/bundler) which can be installed with a simple `sudo gem install bundler`.
 Afterwords, do the following:

     bundle install